joseluisq/alpine-php-fpm/README.md

 ## Configurable Environment Variables

 **PHP-FPM** and **PHP** configurations can be overwritten using environment variables.
-To do it so, just indicates the substitution of values using `ENV_SUBSTITUTION_ENABLE=true` (since it is disabled by default).
+To do so, just indicate the substitution of values using `ENV_SUBSTITUTION_ENABLE=true` (since it is disabled by default).

-Below the environment variables with their default values:
+Below are the environment variables with their default values:

 ### PHP-FPM